Seavus

-Seavus is an international software development and consulting company based in Lund, Sweden.
-Seavus Group provides products to large organizations and government agencies.
+Seavus was an international software development and consulting company based in Lund, Sweden.
+Seavus Group provided products to large organizations and government agencies.
+In 2023, following its acquisition by ARICOMA Group, the company was merged into Qinshift, a new IT brand consolidating several European technology companies.

 History

-Seavus is a business software company founded by Igor Lestar, Richard Murbeck and Gligor Dacevski in 1999 in Malmö.
+Seavus was founded by Igor Lestar, Richard Murbeck and Gligor Dacevski in 1999 in Malmö.

 In 2003, the company released the first version of Seavus Project Viewer.

 In 2004, Seavus opened its first office in the United States in an effort to expand beyond Europe and enter the markets in North and South America.

-In 2009, the company released the first versions of Seavus Project Planner and Savus DropMind; DropMind was later rebranded as iMindQ in 2014.
+In 2009, the company released the first versions of Seavus Project Planner and Seavus DropMind; DropMind was later rebranded as iMindQ in 2014.

 In 2012, Seavus introduced Crystal Qube at the Mobile World Congress in Barcelona, Spain.
 In the same year, BestAppEver ranked Seavus' iOS games Yatzy Ultimate and Black Jack Ultimate third place for the best dice game and the best casino game, respectively.

-In 2013, the company's latest solution on gaming platforms and payment methods, Seavus Guardians, was presented at the 12th European iGaming Congress&Expo (EiG) 2013—the largest European gaming event in Barcelona.
-Furthermore, in only one month, an additional 6 games were launched by the Seavus Gaming team.
+In 2013, the company's gaming platform solution Seavus Guardians was presented at the 12th European iGaming Congress & Expo (EiG) 2013 in Barcelona.

-In 2015, the Seavus Gaming team launched Yatzi Ultimate for Android.
-In the same year, Seavus continued its growth on the Scandinavian market through the acquisition of OnTrax AB, a Stockholm-based IT Consultancy Company.
+In 2015, Seavus continued its growth on the Scandinavian market through the acquisition of OnTrax AB, a Stockholm-based IT consultancy.
+In January 2017, OnTrax AB became Seavus Stockholm AB.

-In 2016, Seavus incubator launched iThink, an operation for accelerating visionary young startup companies. iThink was marketed as the first technology academy for children in Macedonia started working as part of Seavus Education and Development Center.
+In 2016, the Seavus Incubator launched iThink, an accelerator for startup companies.
 The first version of ScheduleReader was also launched in 2016.

-In 2017, Seavus DOOEL was certified as a Cisco Select Certified Partner Partner in EUROPE EAST.
-In January, "Ontrax AB" became Seavus Stockholm AB.
+In 2017, Seavus DOOEL was certified as a Cisco Select Certified Partner in Europe East.

+In 2020, Seavus was acquired by ARICOMA Group, part of the KKCG holding group.

 In 2021, Seavus became partners with Salesforce.

-In June 2023, Seavus, Cleverlance, Komix Digital, Stratiteq, Clearcode, and Musala Soft merged to create Qinshift with 3,000 IT specialists.
+In June 2023, Seavus, Cleverlance, Komix Digital, Stratiteq, Clearcode, and Musala Soft merged to create Qinshift, a new entity with approximately 3,000 IT specialists.
+Simultaneously, the Seavus Education and Development Center (SEDC) was rebranded as Qinshift Academy.